-As you circumnavigate the Shwedagon Pagoda on the main terrace level you will see these octagonal stupas, the Buddha image at the centre and flanked by a smaller shrine for each Planetary Post (8 in total) with their corresponding guardian animals representing the days of the week.
-Burmese people pour water over the head of the Buddha image at the centre of their Planetary Post and make donations of flowers, fruit, incense and money.
+As you circumnavigate the Shwedagon Pagoda on the main terrace level you will see these octagonal stupas, the Buddha image at the center, and flanked by a smaller shrine for each Planetary Post (8 in total) with their corresponding guardian animals representing the days of the week.
+Burmese people pour water over the head of the Buddha image at the center of their Planetary Post and make donations of flowers, fruit, incense, and money.

 I know this all sounds a bit complicated, but stay with me, we’re nearly done with the religious symbolism!
 You will now be able to recognise the astrological stations and their Planetary Posts because of the guardian animal statues: Sunday has a Garuda, Monday has a Tiger, Tuesday has a Lion, Wednesday has an Elephant (without tusks), Thursday has a Mouse, Friday has a Guinea Pig, and Saturday has a Naga.
 In the image below you can see a Lion, indicating that this is the Tuesday “corner.”
 As you make your way around the Shwedagon you will be able to identify the different posts, corners, stations and shrines according to their shape and the guardian animals you see there.

-The Pavilions and Halls of the Myanmar’s Shwedagon Pagoda
+The Pavilions and Halls of Myanmar’s Shwedagon Pagoda

 Further out from the centre of the Pagoda are the pavilions and halls when people get up to all manner of things.
 Monks, nuns, wizards, hermits and fortune tellers hang out here but so do the general Buddhist public, having picnics and chilling out.
 You will find banyan trees and all manner of shrines and water features.